-- Long tail keywords — Long tail keywords are those that are three words and longer.
-The volume usage of long tail keywords are much lower than the base as they are much more specific, but it can be a lot easier to get high rankings with long tail keywords and will drive visitors with very focused goals your way.
+- Long-tail keywords — Long-tail keywords are those that are three words and longer.
+The volume usage of long-tail keywords is much lower than the base as they are much more specific, but it can be a lot easier to get high rankings with long-tail keywords and will drive visitors with very focused goals your way.

 For example, using a bicycle analogy, here are examples of the main keyword types:

 - Long-tail keyword — cross country mountain bike

 Try to use all three types of keywords.
 Don’t limit yourself to just the base and modifier keywords.
 By using keywords that also are more specific to your product or service, search engines will come to identify your website or blog as a destination for that particular subject, which will boost your content in search rankings and help your target customers find you.

 Once you have a selection of targeted keywords, there are a number of ways you can use them: